-- To help students to discover, measure and understand their own particular capacities, abilities, real interests, personality traits, strengths and weaknesses and thus develop a sense of identity. - To help students and staff recognise and develop good interpersonal relationships. - To detect students with specific problems and make arrangements to meet their needs either within the school or in the community - To provide the opportunity for individual counselling for students experiencing personal difficulties. - Assist the Principal in special assignments as required from time to time. - Support Te Ao Māori and celebrate the success of young Māori achieving success as young Māori. - Support Rotorua Boys' High School as a high performing school where academic excellence, sporting achievement and participation in a range of quality cultural endeavours are emphasised.
+- Maintain and develop personal professional skills and seek ongoing team professional development interviews. - Complete reports as per the reporting cycle for boys in the Basketball Academy. - Attend meetings as required. - Participate in the co-curricular programme of the school. - Write programmes for the Basketball Academy. - Meet all the requirements of Board Policies - Assist the Principal in special assignments as required from time to time. - Personal appearance A reasonable standard of dress and presentation is required. - Support Te Ao Māori and celebrate the success of young Māori achieving success as young Māori. - Support Rotorua Boys' High School as a high performing school where academic excellence, sporting achievement and participation in a range of quality cultural endeavours are emphasised.